 Item Crafting: The various coffee beans are brought to Professor E. Gadd's coffee shop and blended into stat boosting drinks.
 He also gives out accessories (and a skit) every time a new type of drink is brewed.

 It's All About Me: Hermie attacks you because you barged in looking for a MacGuffin and happened to be a world-famous superstar, distracting his friends from fussing over him.

 Lightning/Fire Juxtaposition: Mario and Luigi get Fire and Lightning abilities respectively.
 This might be due to their personalities.
 Mario, a hero, is brave and consistent, though his Fire powers existed before this game as the Fire Flower powerup.
 But Mario is also aggressive and impulsive, showing a little hotheadedness.
-Luigi, who is slightly lazy and cowardly, (You could say that he's gone in a flash) but is also more expressive in his emotions and funny (he might have a spark of life in him).
+Luigi, who is slightly lazy and cowardly(you could say that he's gone in a flash), is also more expressive in his emotions and funnier (he might have a spark of life in him).
 When Luigi does act, he can make all the difference, and he is as brave as his brother during events with strong enemies.
 Hence, the partnership between the two.

 Literal Metaphor: Mario and Luigi have to jump the border from Mushroom to Beanbean early on.
 To do so, they play a game a jump rope.

 Man Hug: Mario and Luigi hug each other at least three times during their adventure; the first time being in Woohoo Hooniversity after Luigi is freed from a barrel mishap, the second time after rescuing Peach from her temporary Teehee Valley kidnapping during the Escort Mission (though you can do this again if you let her be kidnapped again) and the third time is when Mario frees Luigi from his tied-up status.